Analyzing and Mitigating the Impacts of GMD and EMP Events on the Electrical Grid with PowerModelsGMD.jl: Introduction

 GMDs are caused by intense solar activity: charged and magnetized particles are blown away from the Sun during severe space weather, which then interact with and disrupt the Earth's magnetic field causing rapid changes in its configuration.
 These disturbances are mainly driven by large solar flares and associated coronal mass ejections during solar maximums, and by co-rotating interaction regions (high-speed solar winds) during solar minimums \cite{introduction_16, introduction_15, introduction_3}.

 HEMP events are caused by nuclear explosions detonated high up in the atmosphere.
 These are series of electromagnetic waveforms, covering times from nanoseconds to hundreds of seconds, that propagate to the Earth's surface.
 Three main waveforms are generated during a detonation, among which the E3 late-time waveform produces electric fields with comparable time scales and area coverage as those of geomagnetic storms.
-However, these events are likely to have a higher peak field level resulting in greater impact and more severe damage than naturally-occurring solar flares \cite{introduction_4, introduction_15}.
+Even though GMDs tend to have higher energy, E3~HEMP events generate high enough peak field levels that makes them comparable to severe GMD events in terms of impact and caused damage \cite{introduction_4, introduction_15}.

 Both GMD and E3~HEMP events pose a risk to the electrical grid by generating geomagnetically induced currents (abbr.~GICs), quasi-dc currents that appear in the conductive infrastructure and flow into the high-voltage network through the neutrals of power transformers \cite{introduction_3, introduction_4, introduction_5, introduction_15}.
 GICs may adversely impact transmission networks and equipment as they have the potential to induce harmonics by causing half-cycle saturation in transformers.
 Harmonics may lead to the misoperation of protective devices, causing tripping of over-current relays.
 Premature aging, lasting damage, or complete failure of large high-voltage transformers due to overheating and thermal degradation is also a great threat.
 Increased reactive power consumption, caused by the circulating GICs in the system, may lead to the loss of reactive power support and to voltage collapses.
 In the worst case, widespread infrastructure damage and tripping of transmission lines may result in cascading failures and extended power disruptions \cite{introduction_6, introduction_7, introduction_8, introduction_9, introduction_10}.